FACES OF THE FRASER

 Faces of the Fraser is an informal opportunity for the community to engage with people on the river to learn more about the role played by the mighty Fraser in our daily lives.

 Speakers do a presentation on their topic, followed by a casual Q&A session with the audience.
-Speakers last year included local historian Archie Miller, Fraser River Pilot Mike Armstrong and representatives from the Floating Home Association of BC.
+Previous speakers have included local historian Archie Miller, wildlife photographer Lessa, Fraser River Pilot Mike Armstrong and representatives from the Floating Home Association of BC.

 The Fraser River Discovery Centre hosts and puts on a number of events each year, all designed to promote understanding and discussion of the living, working Fraser River.